Electrification for decarbonisation of industry

 Electrification as a means to decarbonise industry and transport

-Industry, along with transport, stands for the largest share of global emissions today.
-Recycling and redesigning products can increase their longevity and efficiency and reduce the need for raw materials.
-Additionally, electrification of industry through cross-sector partnerships is an effective way to develop new solutions and reach international climate goals like the Paris Agreement.
+Introducing circular systems and redesigning products to increase their longevity and efficiency will reduce the demand for raw materials.
+Electrification of industry through cross-sector innovative partnerships and PPAs is another effective way to develop breakthrough technologies and reach international climate goals, such as the Paris Agreement.